dotnet/orleans/src/Documentation/Frequently-Asked-Questions.md

 ### Can I freely use Orleans in my project?

 Absolutely.
-The source code has been releases under the [MIT license](https://github.com/dotnet/orleans/blob/master/LICENSE).
+The source code has been released under the [MIT license](https://github.com/dotnet/orleans/blob/master/LICENSE).
 NuGet packages are published on [nuget.org](https://www.nuget.org/profiles/Orleans).

 ### Is Orleans production ready?
 I heard it's a research project.